-Our Adult Inpatient Rehabilitation Unit consists of 32 inpatient beds, and our Pediatric Inpatient Rehabilitation Unit (age newborn to 18 years) consists of eight inpatient beds.
+Our Adult Inpatient Rehabilitation Facility consists of 32 inpatient beds, and our Pediatric Inpatient Rehabilitation Unit (age newborn to 18 years) consists of eight inpatient beds.

 Our physiatrists are physicians skilled in managing challenging rehabilitation cases relating to stroke, brain injury, spinal cord injury, neurological disorders, fractures, joint replacements, amputations, cancer, trauma/burn, arthritis, cardiac, pulmonary and pain syndromes.